Sunday Morning Worship Gathering

 Our Order of Worship

-Our order of worship follows the ancient four-part pattern of Gathering, Word, Table, Sending:
+Our order of worship follows the ancient four-part pattern of Gathering, Scripture, Table, Sending:

 - An opening Song, usually about the global and all encompassing love of God